nivagator/dp01/README.md

-#Django Practice 1 (dp_1)
+# Django Practice 1 (dp_1)

-this repo is practicing django along with the udemy course Django Core
+this repo is practicing django along with the udemy course Django Corem